open-telemetry/opentelemetry-specification/specification/configuration/sdk-environment-variables.md

 Environment variables MAY be handled (implemented) directly by a component, in the SDK, or in a separate component (e.g. environment-based autoconfiguration component).

-The environment-based configuration SHOULD have a direct code configuration equivalent.
+The environment-based configuration MUST have a direct code configuration equivalent.

 ## Parsing empty value